-Welcome to the third tutorial of Navisworks® API series, this post will be covered a new topic called Navisworks® COM (Component Object Model) Interface & how to add custom property to selected ModelItems.
-For adding custom property, we will implement a WPF window for user to type-in Category Name, Property Name & Value.
+Welcome to the third tutorial of Navisworks® API series, this post is to cover a new topic called Navisworks® COM (Component Object Model) Interface & how to add custom property to selected ModelItems.
+For adding custom property, we will implement a WPF window for user to type-in Category Name, Property Name & […]

-This post will be covered how to create an Autodesk® Navisworks® Add-Ins that we will be creating a file-path info dialog for the current file and the appended files.
-I will be using Visual Studio 2017v and Navisworks® 2020v.
+This post is to cover how to create an Autodesk® Navisworks® Add-Ins that we will create a file-path info dialog for the current file and the appended files.
+I am using Visual Studio 2017v and Navisworks® 2020v.

 This post is about previewing the worksets information of the unopened Revit Document by using IronPython in Revit Dynamo Application.